spring-cloud/spring-cloud-connectors/core/README.md

     ```java
     Cloud cloud = cloudFactory.getCloud();
     ```
+  Note that you must have a `CloudConnector` implementation suitable for the environment in which the application is being deployed in your classpath.
+For example, if you are deploying the application in Cloud Foundry, you must add [cloudfoundry-connector](../cloudfoundry-connector) in your classpath.
+If no suitable `CloudConnctor` is found, the `getCloud()` method will throw a `CloudException`.
 * Use the `Cloud` instance to get access to application info, service infos, and create service connectors.